Piombacciaio/tax-code-calculator/README.md

 - Divide characters in even and odd positions
 - Convert every character to a value using the tables below
-- Add every value and divide by 26 and get the remainder
+- Sum every value and divide by 26 and get the remainder
 - Convert the remainder to a character and add it to the end of the string

 #### Even positions